steff32/casting-agency-api/README.md

 pip install -r requirements.txt

 ### 4. Configure Environment Variables

-Create a `.env` file or set these variables in your shell:

-DATABASE_URL=postgresql://username:password@localhost:5432/your_database
-AUTH0_DOMAIN=dev-xxxxxx.us.auth0.com
-API_AUDIENCE=agency
-ALGORITHMS=RS256
+This project uses a shell script, `setup.sh`, to set all required environment variables.
+Change the variables' values as required.

+**To set up your environment variables, run:**

+source setup.sh

+This will export all necessary variables for your Flask app, including database and Auth0 configuration.

 ### 5. Database Setup

 Create your PostgreSQL database and initialize tables (for local testing)

-In Python shell or as a script from models import db_drop_and_create_all db_drop_and_create_all()
+In Python shell or as a script: from models import db_drop_and_create_all db_drop_and_create_all()

 ### 6. Run the Development Server

-export FLASK_APP=app.py
-export FLASK_ENV=development
-flask run
+After running `source setup.sh`, start the Flask app: export FLASK_APP=app.py export FLASK_ENV=development flask run

-The API will be available at `http://localhost:8080/`.
+The API will be available at `http://localhost:8080/` if running locally.

 ---